View Sarah Brown's Obituary on citizen-times.com and share memories

 |

-Sarah Brown died unexpectedly on December 03rd at her home in Asheville.
-There will be a Memorial service for her on Saturday January 18th at 3:000pm at Gracepoint Church 50 Woodland Hills Road in Asheville.
-Asheville families and friends are welcome to attend this service for Sarah.
+Asheville - Sarah Brown died unexpectedly on December 3 at her home in Asheville.
+A memorial service for her will be held on Saturday, January 18 at 3 p.m. at Gracepoint Church, 50 Woodland Hill Road in Asheville.
+Family and friends are welcome.

-Sarah was born in San Francisco and grew up in California graduating from Clear Lake High School in 1991.
-She later graduated from California School of Arts and Crafts in Oakland in 1997.
-Sarah then started a move including adventures and work in Oregon, Idaho and Montana settling in Asheville in the early 2000's.
-In Asheville she cared for infants and young children of working parents until her recent death.
-She always enjoyed all the children and partnering with parents to make sure children in her care had fun and enjoyed enriching activities.
+Sarah was born in San Francisco, California to David and Carole Brown.
+She grew up in Santa Rosa and Clear Lake, finishing high school in 1991.
+She graduated from California School of Arts and Crafts in Oakland with a degree in art in 1997.
+After college, she pursued adventure and work in Oregon, Idaho, and Montana before settling in Asheville in the early 2000s.
+Here, she cared for infants and young children of working parents, which she felt was her life-calling.
+She incorporated creative art projects into her care program in order to enrich children's lives.

+She is survived by friends and family across the US, but always considered Asheville her home.
+Her Facebook page is now a memorial and friends are encouraged to leave messages on that page (search Sarah Brown Asheville).